OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 Service Fabric package files are extracted during deployment, as the `Publish-UpgradedServiceFabricapplication` cmdlet used by Calamari requires an `ApplicationPackagePath` parameter to the extracted package.
 This also allows Octopus to use available features such as Configuration Transforms and Variable Substitution.

-Setting the `Octopus.Action.Azure.FabricLogExtractedApplicationPackage` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
+Setting the `Octopus.Action.ServiceFabric.LogExtractedApplicationPackage` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.

 ### Customizing the deployment process {#DeployingapackagetoaServiceFabricapplication-Customizingthedeploymentprocess}